-There are multiple ways of forestalling or preventing HIV through anal or vaginal sex.
+There are multiple ways of forestalling or adopting preventive measures of AIDS through anal or vaginal sex.

-In the event that you are HIV-negative, you can utilize HIV anticipation medication prevention medicine known as pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP) to protect yourself.
+In the event that you are HIV-negative, you can utilise HIV anticipation medication prevention medicine known as pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP) to protect yourself.

 On the off chance that you have HIV, the main thing you can do to forestall transmission and remain sound is to take your HIV medication (known as antiretroviral treatment or ART), consistently, precisely as recommended.
-Individuals living with HIV need to take HIV medicine daily as prescribed and get and keep a track of their illnesses and sexual activity have effectively no risk of sexually transmitting HIV to their HIV-negative partners.
+As a part of AIDS prevention, individuals living with HIV need to take HIV medicine daily as prescribed and get and keep a track of their illnesses and sexual activity have effectively no risk of sexually transmitting HIV to their HIV-negative partners.

 Preventing Getting HIV